bcmpinc/StardewHack/HarvestWithScythe/README.md

 # Harvest With Scythe
 Allows you to harvest all crops and forage using the scythe.
 They can also still be plucked, without having to press a toggle button.
 Unlike other 'harvest with scythe' mods, this patch does not affect your savegame.
 So it is possible to revert to the old behavior by removing this patch.
-Otherwise, crops harvested with the scythe won't yield any experience points.

 ## Config
 Note: run Stardew Valley once with this mod enabled to generate the `config.json` file.